 - Narrowing loops - You can narrow a loop in your business by using fewer materials to make a product.
 Ecodesign strategies can be used to narrow resource loops when designing new products.

-- Slowing loops – When you slow a resource loop the product can be used over and over again.
-Product as a Service (PaaS) is one way to slow loops and often used in sustainable business models.
+- Slowing loops - When you slow a resource loop the product can be used over and over again.
+Product as a Service (PaaS) is one way to slow loops and often used in circular business models.
 More about creating Products as a Service below.

 - Closing loops - Recycling and upcycling are examples of closing resource loops.
 Cradle to Cradle certifies products that are designed to close the loop.